Kenya's Supreme Court confirms William Ruto's victory in presidential vote - KTVZ

 His party, the Azimio La Umoja (Aspiration to Unite) coalition, claimed it had enough evidence in the petition to prove misconduct by the electoral commission after the August 9 election.

-However, the Supreme Court rejected his claims and upheld the results announced by the IEBC.
+However, the Supreme Court unanimously rejected his claims and upheld the results announced by the IEBC.

 Chief Justice Martha Koome, delivering the ruling Monday, said the court found no evidence of tampering of results via hacking and that the “IEBC carried out the verification, tallying, and declaration of results in accordance with the provided constitutional law.”

+While Odinga posted on the platform that he “vehemently disagreed” with the decision and linked to a longer statement.

+“We have always stood for the the rule of law and the constitution In this regard, we respect the opinion of the court although we vehemently disagree with their decision today.

-Security was tight ahead of the announcement and Kenya’s security forces are on high alert in areas of the country where violence could break out.
+Security was tight ahead of the announcement and Kenya’s security forces remain on high alert in areas of the country where violence could break out.

 Odinga’s legal team had asked the court to either declare him winner or order a re-election.